-Netherlands: HU University of Applied Science Utrecht
+Netherlands: HU University of Applied Sciences Utrecht

-Planned Features and Technologies
+Features and Technologies

-- A greenhouse that regulates interior temperatures.
+- A greenhouse regulates interior temperatures.